guilhermeavlog/Sonico/README.md

 # 🎵 Sonico - iOS Music Discovery App

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](LICENSE) file for more details.

+Commercial use of this project is prohibited.

 > iOS app that helps users discover new music through an intuitive Tinder-style swipe interface and intelligent recommendations.

 [![App Store](https://img.shields.io/badge/Download-App%20Store-0D96F6?style=for-the-badge&logo=app-store&logoColor=white)](YOUR_APP_STORE_LINK)